 Early History of the Abbircummy family

 This web page shows only a small excerpt of our Abbircummy research.
-Another 335 words (24 lines of text) covering the years 1296, 1734, 1801, 1456, 1895, 1603, 1684, 1702, 1734, 1801, 1706, 1781, 1732 and 1775 are included under the topic Early Abbircummy History in all our PDF Extended History products and printed products wherever possible.
+Another 168 words (12 lines of text) covering the years 1296, 1734, 1801, 1456, 1895, 1561, 1561, 1534, 1613, 1603, 1684, 1702, 1656, 1716, 1734, 1801, 1756, 1774, 1780, 1793 and 1800 are included under the topic Early Abbircummy History in all our PDF Extended History products and printed products wherever possible.

 Abbircummy Spelling Variations

 The appearance of the printing press and the first dictionaries in the last few hundred years did much to standardize spelling.
 Prior to that time scribes spelled according to sound, a practice that resulted in many spelling variations.
 Abbircummy has been spelled Abercrumby, Abircrumby, Abbircummy, Abbircromby, Abircombie, Abircromy, Abircrommbie, Abircromby, Abircrumme, Abircrumbye, Abercrombie, Abercromby, Abyrcrumby, Abyrcrumbie, Abbercrumbie, Abbercrommie, Ebercrombie and many more.

 Early Notables of the Abbircummy family (pre 1700)